shellyannrose/warm-welcome-home-swap-hosting/docs/api/users_CRUDref/create-add-new-host.md

 ## Return body

 The following example shows the response.
 The information should be the same as what you placed in the request body.
-The response should include the new host's service-generate id.
+The response should include the new host's service-generated id.

 ```js
 [